zeyuz35/zeyuz35.github.io/docs/data/notes/WOnXV41UlGcOQzEoTZzJU.md

 # Glossary

-Glossary of Mathematical symbols and terms to help keep track of notation
+Glossary of Mathematical symbols and terms to help keep track of notation - trying to be as consistent as possible, but this is not always feasible.

 As usual, anything with a hat over it denotes an estimator version, and no hat is assumed to be the true population.